microsoft/ML-For-Beginners/2-Regression/4-Logistic/README.md

-# Introduction to Machine Learning
+# Logistic Regression to Predict Categories

+- orange or white by price
+-

 Add a sketchnote if possible/appropriate